xy-241/CS-Notes/content/Tools/Datadog/Datadog RUM.md

 - [ ] [[#Changes for Frontend Source Codes]]
 - [ ] [[#Integration with Datadog APM]]

->[!tip]- Track at User-level
-> If the users to your website need to login.
-You can pass the information of the users who login to your website to Datadog.
-This allows you to filter tracking data on a user level.
-For more details view [Advanced Configuration - Identify-user-session](https://docs.datadoghq.com/real_user_monitoring/browser/advanced_configuration/?tab=npm#identify-user-session)
 ### Datadog Dashboard
 1. Go to the appropriate [Datadog Site](https://docs.datadoghq.com/getting_started/site/#access-the-datadog-site).
 In this case, our site is `https://app.datadoghq.eu`, the endpoint is `https://app.datadoghq.eu/rum/list`
 2. Create a **New Application**,  **Application Type** is `JS`, **Instrumentation Type** is `NPM`, and we will get the following codes